-There are several Ocean Acidification programs and projects that accept interns.
-If interested, please apply for Ocean Acidification Program in your internship application, but specify one or several of the following programs or projects in your statement of interest.
+There are several Ocean Acidification program locations and projects that accept interns.
+If interested, please apply for the Ocean Acidification Program in your internship application, but specify the program location or project in your statement of interest.

 Ocean Acidification Program at Mote Marine Lab Sarasota - Dr. Emily Hall

 The Ocean Acidification Program in Sarasota, FL, directed by Dr. Emily R. Hall, focuses on monitoring changes in carbonate chemistry (pH, total alkalinity, total dissolved inorganic carbon, and pCO2) in the coastal and offshore areas of Sarasota, FL.
 A second focus of this lab is to find mitigation strategies for Florida’s annual harmful algae blooms, also known as “red tide".
 We test both natural and man-made products on their ability to inhibit Karenia brevis and their toxins, and characterize the effects on general water quality, carbonate chemistry, and other non-target species.
 The goal of this project is to find a suite of products that can be used to stop a red tide bloom with minimal negative impacts on the surrounding ecosystem.